On three-dimensional Poisson quasi-Nijenhuis manifolds and Haantjes structures: PqN and Haantjes structures

 Let $N$ be a (1,1) tensor field.
 Recall that its Nijenhuis torsion $T_N$ is the tensor field of type $(1,2)$, i.e., the 2-form with values in $TM$, defined in \eqref{eq:torsionA}.
 To address the problem of the Frobenius integrability of 2-dimensional planes generated by the eigenvectors of $N$ (see Subsection \ref{ss:haantjes} and the references therein), Haantjes introduced in \cite{Haantjes} what is now known as the \emph{Haantjes torsion} of $N$.
 This is the tensor field $H_N$ of type $(1,2)$ defined by the formula

 where $T_N$ is the Nijenhuis torsion of $N$.
 The tensor $N$ will be called a Haantjes operator if $H_N\equiv 0$.

-In \cite{BogoTens}, Bogoyavlenskij derived algebraic identities for Nijenhuis and Haantjes torsions on an arbitrary manifold.
-We review some of these results, which will be used subsequently, in the following \begin{lem}[\cite{BogoTens}, Corollaries 3, 4] Let $N$ be a (1,1) tensor field on a manifold $M$ and let $p(x,t)=\sum_{m=0}^ka_m(x)t^m$ be a polynomial with coefficients in $C^\infty(M)$.
-Then: \begin{enumerate} \item If $N$ is a Haantjes operator, then $p(x,N)$ is also a Haantjes operator. \item For all $f,\,g\in C^{\infty}(M)$ we have
+In \cite{BogoTens}, Bogoyavlenskij derived algebraic identities for Nijenhuis and Haantjes torsions on an arbitrary manifold. some of these results, which will be used subsequently, are collected in the following \begin{lem}[\cite{BogoTens}, Corollaries 3, 4] Let $N$ be a (1,1) tensor field on a manifold $M$ and let $p(x,t)=\sum_{m=0}^ka_m(x)t^m$ be a polynomial with coefficients in $C^\infty(M)$.
+Then: \begin{enumerate} \item If $N$ is a Haantjes operator, $p(x,N)$ is also a Haantjes operator. \item For all $f,\,g\in C^{\infty}(M)$